Kitware/nrtk/docs/release_notes/pending_release.rst

 * Updated test_blur to use Syrupy for image comparison.

+* Updated test_enhance to use Syrupy for image comparison.

 CI/CD

 * Added pyright static checking for example jupyter notebooks under ``tests/examples``.